MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 *value*\
 The value in the ordered range that needs to be exceeded by the value of the element addressed by the iterator returned.

-*comp*\
+*pred*\
-User-defined predicate function object that defines sense in which one element is less than another.
-A binary predicate takes two arguments and returns **true** when satisfied and **false** when not satisfied.
+User-defined comparison predicate function object that defines the sense in which one element is less than another.
+A comparison predicate takes two arguments and returns **true** when satisfied and **false** when not satisfied.

-### Return Value
+### Return value

 A forward iterator to the position of the first element that has a value greater than a specified value.